Kirsty Duncan: Political career

 As minister of science and sport, Duncan made ending abuse and harassment in sport her priority since taking over the portfolio in January 2018.
 In February 2019, Duncan convened provincial and territorial sports ministers to sign a joint declaration on combating misconduct such as abuse, harassment, and discrimination.
 The 2019 federal budget promised $30 million over the next five years to achieve those goals.

 Duncan wanted to institute a series of initiatives, including establishing new policy for national sports organizations, funding the Sport Dispute Resolution Centre of Canada to create an investigation unit, and setting up a toll-free confidential tipline for athletes and witnesses to call if they experience abuse.
 Duncan's action items included creating a code of conduct with sanctions and finding a way to prevent coaches or officials from freely moving to another province or club after allegations of abuse.
 Currently this action item is a work in progress.

-Duncan's priority as minister of science was to "unmuzzle our scientists".
-Duncan was able to bring back the long-form census in 2016 and the chief scientific advisor position.
+Her priority as minister of science was to "unmuzzle our scientists".
+Duncan was able to bring back the long-form census in 2016 and the chief scientific adviser position.

 Duncan reported that the government in 2018 devoted $2.8 billion to renewing Canada's federal science laboratories because they said that they understand the critical role that government researchers play in Canada's science and research community.

-Duncan was re-elected in the 2019 federal election, following which she was appointed deputy leader of the government in the House of Commons.
+She was re-elected in the 2019 federal election, following which she was appointed deputy leader of the government in the House of Commons.
 The sports portfolio folded into the Canadian Heritage portfolio.
 After the 2021 federal election, she became the chair of the science and research committee.

-On January 26, 2023, Duncan issued a statement that she would be taking medical leave, but remain as an MP, because of a "physical health challenge".
-The following day, Duncan called for a public inquiry into abuse in Canadian sports and criticized the Trudeau government for not effectively following up on her initiatives as sports minister.
+Duncan issued a statement, on January 26, 2023, that she would be taking a medical leave, but would remain as an MP, because of a "physical health challenge".
+She returned to parliament in 2024 after treatment for cancer.

+On January 27, 2023, Duncan called for a public inquiry into abuse in Canadian sports and criticized the Trudeau government for not effectively following up on her initiatives as sports minister.

 In June 2023, Duncan told a House of Commons committee that when her time as sport minister ended in 2019, she had been told the role needed to “get back to what sport was really about” after she asked about plans for tackling safe sport reform.
 She said she had responded; “So not protecting children.”

 On March 21, 2025, Duncan announced that she was not going to run for re-election in the 2025 federal election.
+She was succeeded by Liberal John Zerucelli.

+Personal life and death

+Duncan was married to former Liberal MP Sven Spengemann.
+She died from cancer on January 26, 2026, at the age of 59.
+Her tribute was paid by many, including former Prime Minister Justin Trudeau, who described her as "curious, generous, and deeply committed to helping others", as well as Prime Minister Mark Carney.